SachikoNitta/yourlit/README.md

    - Use "Debug" button to inspect tree structure
    - Try "Cleanup" to fix data corruption
    - Check for circular references in console
+   - If using Firestore, check Firebase Console for data

+4. **Firestore Connection Issues**
+   - Verify Firebase API key and Project ID in Settings
+   - Check if Firestore is enabled in Firebase Console
+   - Verify Firestore security rules allow read/write
+   - Check browser console for Firebase errors
+   - Try switching back to localStorage temporarily

 ### Debug Features
 - Debug button shows current tree structure